 The 40th Anniversary

-New College is delighted to be celebrating its 40th anniversary of women students at the College.
+New College was delighted to celebrate its 40th anniversary of women students at the College in 2019-20.

 The first women matriculated at New College in 1979 and a huge number of exceptional female students have come through the College since then.

-The College is marking this important anniversary with a variety of celebratory activities.
-This page will help to catalogue these activities, and will be updated throughout this anniversary year.
+The College marked this important anniversary with a variety of celebratory activities, catalogued on this page.